Huzzahd/-the-Overlays/README.md

 # Usage

 To use the script, open Mesen and go to the *Debug* dropdown menu, then *Script Window*.
-This will open a new window, on which you can either paste the script and then press the run button, or go to the *File* dropdown menu, then *Open*, and open the script file saved on your computer, which should then automatically run.
+This will open a new window, on which you can either paste the script (the *.mesen.lua* file above) and then press the run button, or go to the *File* dropdown menu, then *Open*, and open the script file saved on your computer, which should then automatically run.

 Inside the game, holding the **START** key will display the overlay menus, which can be cycled through with the **L** and **R** keys.